Route 301 and Route 207 Corridor Study

 Project at a Glance

-The Virginia Department of Transportation (VDOT), in partnership with the George Washington Regional Commission, and affected localities will begin the first phase of a study to use the Route 301 from the Potomac River at the Governor Harry W. Nice Bridge in King George County to Route 207 in Caroline County as an alternative to the Interstate 95 corridor.
+The Virginia Department of Transportation (VDOT), in partnership with the George Washington Regional Commission, and affected localities, is conducting a transportation planning study of Route 301 from the Potomac River in King George County to Route 207 in Caroline County.

 Over the next decade, there are a large number of proposed improvements along the I-95 corridor.
 Route 301/Route 207 will be an invaluable alternative during periods of congestion and incidents on the interstate.
-It's also a viable choice for commuters to Washington, D.C. from the Fredericksburg district.
+It's also a viable choice for commuters to Washington, D.C., from the Fredericksburg area.

 The recent decision by the Maryland Transportation Authority to widen the Governor Harry W. Nice Bridge placed an emphasis on the need to establish an access management plan for Route 301.

 This study will identify improvements needed to accommodate extra traffic capacity, ensure safety and identify strategies to promote the use of Route 301/Route 207.